-http://web.grove.bham.sch.uk/media/upload/files/Supporting-Children-with-Medical-Conditions--Policy-updated-autumn-2018.pdf adaptations to the curriculum in order to access education at Grove Schools.
+http://web.grove.bham.sch.uk/media/upload/files/Supporting-Pupils-with-Medical-Needs-and-the-Administration-of-Medication-in-School%2C-March-2021.docx A child may also be identified as having additional needs when an outside agency or health professional informs us of a new diagnosis or a development in a child's condition where the child will need alternative provision, additional support or adaptations to the curriculum in order to access education at Grove Schools.
 School does not make medical diagnoses however we can refer to agencies who will support with this process.